 Our community leaders are typically our most involved and active volunteers.
 These are the folks that arrive early, stay late, and sweat as hard as anyone.
 They do this while also taking on the added responsibilities to help our events and projects run smoothly.

-Some of our current community leaders include:
+Some of our community leaders include:

 Houpla Co-Lead